leth/formoJS/README.md

 FormoJS is not a replacement for server-side Formo validation.
 While it is possible to do validation in javascript on the client side, the nature of the web is such that client-side validation should never be relied upon.

+# Demo #

+A demo application can be found at <http://kohana.cowuu.be/formojs/>.

 # Developing #

 When committing changes to any of the static javascript files, please also commit an updated compressed version using the YUI compressor.